 After Kenji Fujikido’s wife and daughter are killed by Darkninja of the Soukai Syndicate, he vows to get revenge on Darkninja and the Soukaiya.
 He meets a mysterious ninja soul called Naraku Ninja in his mind, one of many ninja souls in this world.
 Naraku Ninja wants to kill all of the evil ninja, and attempts to take over his body to fulfill this desire.
 As their minds merge, Kenji becomes Ninja Slayer.
 Soon afterwards, he meets a ‘journalist’ named Nancy Lee who wants to uncover the truth about what exactly is going on in Neo-Saitama.
 She has the ability to enter the digital world with her mind, using her brain as a virtual reality conduit so that she can hack into computer mainframes.
 In the meantime, a young girl named Koki Yamato merges with the Shi Ninja soul moments before she would have been brutally murdered by gangsters, and begins to lead a whole new life.
 Holding a ninja soul in one’s mind is no easy task, however, and it proves challenging for all.

-This is where things get a little unusual for those who are not familiar with Trigger’s other ONA (original net animation) series.
+This is where things get a little unusual for those who are unfamiliar with Trigger’s other ONA (original net animation) series.
 Aside from being produced in the 4:3 aspect ratio until the final episode, the animation alternates between being smooth and being intentionally limited.
 Many scenes essentially feature shiny cardboard cutout characters moving across the screen.
 When they bow, their entire body moves.
-When they bleed, a giant stream of cheap CG blood comes rushing out until the enemy explodes several times.
+When they bleed, a giant stream of cheap-looking CG blood comes rushing out until the enemy explodes several times.
 Characters spin as if they were really in a Chinese action film, or perhaps even more unrealistically than that.
 It actually adds to the entertaining quality of this adaptation, even if it seems a little cheap.
-It might best be described with the phrase “it’s so bad it’s good”.
-If the animation was consistently smooth, it would be harder to not take this crazy series seriously.
-Unfortunately, there is some over-the-top fan-service present.
+It might best be described with the phrase “it’s so bad it’s good.”
+Unfortunately, there is some over-the-top ‘fan-service’ present.
 Nancy Lee is often relegated to the role of damsel-in-distress, and is often shown being restrained by a monster or something else.
-This is treated as some kind of joke, as shots of her screaming are repeatedly shown while something else is happening.
-Cutting away from the action is itself a terrible idea, but to see it done for such a despicable purpose is very disappointing.
-Half of the female characters are rarely taken seriously, and are frequently seen from unflattering camera angles.
+This is unfortunately treated as some kind of joke, as shots of her screaming are repeatedly shown while something else is happening.
+Cutting away from the action is itself a terrible idea, but to see it done for such a despicable purpose is disappointing.
+Half of the female characters are rarely taken seriously by the production team, and are frequently seen from unflattering camera angles.
 All of that detracts from the otherwise entertaining nonsense.

-Ninja Slayer seems like a one-trick pony at first, but it does not fail to be entertaining.
-In fact, the opposite is the case.
+Ninja Slayer seems like a one-trick pony at first, but it does not entirely fail to be entertaining.
 The frequent insane action and nonsense, combined with an over-the-top fun English dub, make this a great series to watch.
 It is best enjoyed one episode at a time, however, until stories start being stretched out across multiple episodes.
-One can hope that the style of animation does not catch on with the rest of the industry, but aside from some problems, this anime adaptation stands out in a good way.
+One can hope that the style of animation does not catch on with the rest of the animation industry, but aside from the problems with female sexualisation, this anime adaptation sometimes stands out in a good way.
 Even before Trigger’s name is shown in the credits, it is easy to tell that this comes from the company responsible for the insane anime series Kill la Kill.

 Capsule Computers review guidelines can be found here.